Letters from Lodi

-The article cites synthetic applications in vineyards as a litmus test for validity of environmental responsibility.
+The article cites synthetic applications in vineyards as a litmus test for the validity of environmental responsibility.
 There is no getting around the fact that the major sustainable programs embraced across the country do allow the use of synthetic herbicides.
-As pointed out in the article, "Nearly half of American adult drinkers of beverage alcohol (48%) say they are 'positively influenced' to buy brands that have demonstrable environmental or sustainability credentials."
-While many of these Americans prioritize "recycling, solar power, water and carbon footprint reductions," this comes "at the expense of the health of the soil and, in turn, the people who work and live on the land."
+As pointed out in the article, "Nearly half of the American adult drinkers of beverage alcohol (48%) say they are 'positively influenced' to buy brands that have demonstrable environmental or sustainability credentials."
+While many of these Americans prioritize "recycling, solar power, water, and carbon footprint reductions," this comes "at the expense of the health of the soil and, in turn, the people who work and live on the land."

 To the author, this amounts to "the success of the wine industry’s obfuscation" of environmental priorities "behind a logo touting sustainability...
 How has the protection of the ecosystem fallen so far down the list of priorities for consumers defined as those who are the most concerned?"

 Good question.
 Is this another case of big industry pulling the wool over a population's eyes?
 Is there a "bad guy" here?
 Let's try to look at a slightly fuller picture.